By An Nhien, Iman, Liudmila, Timothy and Alice

 - it aims to pursue legitimate aims such as the protection of public safety or national security or the prevention of crime/disorder

 Since lawful hacking is one example of lawful interception, it is also subjected to these requirements.
-As long as three conditions are met, Europol’s use of lawful hacking does not violate the right to privacy enshrined in the ECHR and the Charter.
-This was confirmed by Europol by its statement that when implementing lawful hacking only if it is proportionate based on the gravity of the crime and whether less intrusive means are unavailable.
-So, don’t panic whenever the LEAs are hacking your phone or computer because they will respect and protect your privacy while doing so.
+As long as the three conditions are met, the role of Europol in supporting lawful hacking does not violate the right to privacy enshrined in the ECHR and the Charter.
+Europol, in the joint Eurojust-Europol annual report on encryption in 2021, emphasizes it would follow such requirements by stating that their technologies must be accompanied by suitable protections, such as standards of necessity and proportionality to ensure the admissibility of collected electronic evidence in court.
+So, don’t worry whenever the LEAs are hacking your devices because they will respect and protect your privacy while doing so.